cansdev/stockSense/README.md

 # stockSense

 **stockSense** is a web-based stock data visualization tool designed to help traders easily identify important technical indicators like Bollinger Bands, RSI, and Wavetrends.
-The project is hosted on a Heroku server (without Dynos assigned to avoid costs) but can also be run locally using Python, Flask, and Dash.
+The project is made to be hosted on a Heroku server (however, currently without Dynos assigned to avoid costs) but can also be run locally using Python, Flask, and Dash.

 ---